Curio is an amazingly flexible digital notebook for storing and managing everything.

 Curio’s new styled album collections are perfect for organizing and showcasing photos with or without captions.

-Another new collection allowing freeform collection of any data.
+A pinboard allows the freeform collection of any data.
 It’s a flexible whiteboard within your idea space.
+Perfect for brainstorming sessions or Kanban task management.

 Curio now supports quick and easy captions for your image figures and other asset figures displayed as previews.

 You can now attach any file to a text figure.
-Perfect for use in mind maps and lists.
+An incredibly handy feature particularly for mind maps and lists.

 Flowcharting has been supercharged with dozens of new shapes and new shape clipping options.